ttpears/mautic-cron-scripts/README.md

 ```
 chown $MAUTIC_USER:$MAUTIC_USER /srv/mautic-scripts/logs
 ```
++ **If you're not using 'www-data' as the user, update the user in this file before deploying**
-+ Symlink this file to somewhere under `/etc/cron.d/`, eg:
+Symlink this file to somewhere under `/etc/cron.d/`, eg:
 ```
 ln -s /srv/mautic-scripts/mautic-crons /etc/cron.d/
 ```